illruse/JanitorAI/README.md

 Replace all mentions of "IllRuse" with "{{user}}", and the character name with "{{char}}", excluding quotations

-Planning on programming a Python bot to automate the extraction process with a single command, then possibly release the source code of that program so people can do it themselves.
+Future Plans: Write a Python bot to automate the extraction process with a single command, then possibly release the source code of that program so people can do it themselves.

+AI should be free.

 Additionally, fuck OpenAI